Updated on July 9th, 2025 by Felix Martinez

 The company continues to embody Mr. Parker’s approach to solving the world’s engineering problems, and the formula has certainly worked over the past several decades.

 Parker-Hannifin sells a wide array of components that help power the world’s factories and machines.
-Part of the company’s appeal is that it is so diversified in terms of product categories and offerings.
+A key part of the company’s appeal is its broad diversification across various product categories and offerings.

 Source: Investor Presentation

-Parker-Hannifin’s market capitalization is right at $31 billion and the company should generate about $18 billion in revenue this year.
+Parker-Hannifin’s market capitalization is $90 billion, and the company has generated $20 billion in revenue in the last 12 months.

 The company operates in three major segments called Industrial North America, Industrial International, and Aerospace Systems.

 The North America business is the largest segment of the three.
-This segment provides industrial solutions to engineering problems on a massive scale including valves and fittings, cylinders and actuators, hoses, piping, tubing and a host of other product categories.
+This segment offers industrial solutions to engineering problems on a massive scale, encompassing valves and fittings, cylinders and actuators, hoses, piping, tubing, and a range of other product categories.

 The International business provides the same sort of solutions to its customers outside the US.